ag-informatics/ag-informatics-course/module2/lab2/README.md

 Venv (virtual environment) takes different approach.
 It will create a local virtual environment to specific project.
 Therefore, it works really fast.

 In this lab, we recommend using venv.
-If you have not install Python before, follow below guide to install Python 3.12 (or Python 3.9 or newer).
+The VS Code has a built-in function that makes using venv very easy.
+But first, if you have not install Python before, follow below guide to install Python 3.12 (or Python 3.9 or newer).

 - For Windows users, you can install Python by Microsoft Store or download from https://www.python.org/downloads/windows/
 - For Mac users, download the installer from here https://www.python.org/downloads/macos/